 According to law enforcement and OJJDP, the majority of juvenile sex offenders are between the ages of 12 and 14.
 And extremely law percentage of young offenders (one out of every eight) are less than 12 years old and females account for about 7% of juvenile sex offenders.
 Offense committed by minors range from date rape, gang rapt, inappropriate touching or grabbing at school and sex with a younger child.
 Although many juvenile sex offenders experienced similar abuse in the past, a significant number of young sexual assault offenders have no reported history of abuse.
 Juvenile sexual assault offenders may commit an isolated crime or many offenses.

 Factors to Consider

 According to OJJDP, juvenile are more likely to commit sexual assault in groups.
 For example, only 13.5% of adult offenders committed a sex crime with another perpetrator.
 23.9% of juvenile offenders committed a sexual offense with another offender.
 Statistically, children or minors who commit sexual assault victimize acquaintances or family members.

 Plano Criminal Defense Attorney

 Has your child been accused of committing sexual assault?
-If so, contact a Plano criminal defense attorney from the Zendeh Del Law Firm today.
+If so, contact a Plano criminal defense attorney from The Zendeh Del Law Firm, PLLC today.
 With a top-notch lawyer on your side, you can have peace of mind that your case is in good hands.
 At the firm, we have years of experience handling a multitude of criminal offenses and juvenile criminal offense.
 If your child is convicted of a serious criminal offense, he/she may never be able to escape the stigma of having a criminal record.
 Additionally, sex crime convictions – such as child pornography or sexual assault – may result in serious legal penalties and sex offender registration.

 Contact us today!